-As of December 31, 2019, we had cash on hand of \$210.6 million.
-Based on our current clinical development plans, we believe our existing cash and cash equivalents will be able to fund our current and planned operating expenses and capital expenditure requirements through at least the next 12 months from the date of this Annual Report.
+Based on our current clinical development plans, we believe our existing cash of \$153.3 million at December 31, 2020, along with the additional net proceeds of \$123.4 million from sale of our ADSs under our at-the market facility program in January 2021 and our follow-on capital raise in February 2021 will be able to fund our current and planned operating expenses and capital expenditure requirements through at least the next 12 months from the date of this Annual Report.
 The forecast of cash resources is forward-looking information that involves risks and uncertainties, and the actual amount of our expenses could vary materially and adversely as a result of a number of factors.
 We have based these estimates on assumptions that may prove to be wrong, and our expenses could prove to be significantly higher than we currently anticipate.
 Management does not know whether additional financing will be on terms favorable or acceptable to us when needed, if at all.
 If adequate additional funds are not available when required, or if we are unsuccessful in entering into partnership agreements for further development of our product candidates, management may need to curtail its development efforts and planned operations.